paramatrixtech/ksapi/python/README.md

 ```
 ## Documentation for API Endpoints

-All URIs are relative to *https://sbx.kotaksecurities.com/apim*
+All URIs are relative to "host" parameter

 Class | Method | Description
 ------------ | ------------- | -------------